Last updated on

 Click on the image or font name to see examples of websites using the fonts in the wild.
 Click on the “Google Fonts” link to use the fonts on your website.
 The provided ZIP file downloads contain the latest versions of the font files to install on your desktop.
 The files come from the Google Fonts repository on GitHub—I regularly check the commits on GitHub to make sure the files provided here contain the latest versions.

-* Note: An asterisk indicates the family is body text friendly, meaning it contains normal, italic, bold and bold italic styles and has low to moderate stroke contrast, large counters, open apertures and a large x-height.
+* Note: An asterisk indicates the family is body text friendly, meaning it contains normal, italic and bold styles and has low-to-moderate stroke contrast, large counters, open apertures and a large x-height.

-Get this ZIP file for free when you join my monthly email update list.
+Get this ZIP file for free when you subscribe to my weekly typography roundup newsletter.

 Clicking any of the font names above (or image samples) will take you to a page that shows examples of that font in use in the wild.
 This is a great way to gather inspiration and see the combinations that other designers have used.
 I also wrote an article sharing some of my favorite combinations with a focus on lesser-used typefaces.
 I have additional pairing recommendations in The Definitive Guide to Free Fonts, which also includes the closest free alternative on Google Fonts to every commercial font featured on Typewolf.